Skip to Main Content

 Make a nomination

-• We will pay your pension pot only to who you tell us to
+When you choose this option we'll pay your pot only to who you tell us to.
+That means:

-• Your pension pot will usually form part of your estate for inheritance tax purposes
+• your pot will usually form part of your estate for inheritance tax purposes

-• You can change to an ‘expression of wish’ at any time.
+• you can change to making an expression of wish at any time

-Bob is married to Mary and they have a daughter Kate.
-Bob has chosen the nominated beneficiary option and has decided to leave 50% of his pot to Mary and 50% of his pot to Kate.
+Mo is in a civil partnership with Alex and they have a child, Kai.
+Mo has chosen the nominated beneficiary option and has decided to leave 50% of his pot to Alex and 50% of his pot to Kai.

-Bob passes away before taking his money out of Nest.
-In this scenario the retirement pot was paid out to Mary and Kate because Bob chose to make them nominated beneficiaries.
-Also, because he chose to nominate beneficiaries the pot was included in the calculation of inheritance tax.
+Mo passes away before taking his money out of Nest.
+In this scenario we pay out the money in his pot to Alex and Kai because Mo chose to nominate beneficiaries.
+Also, because he chose to nominate beneficiaries his pot is included in the calculation of the value of his estate for inheritance tax.

-Bob and Mary get divorced.
-A few years later Bob gets married to June and they have a son Harry.
-Bob dies without updating his nominated beneficiaries.
+Mo and Alex end their civil partnership.
+A few years later Mo gets married to Jude and they adopt a son, Rian.
+Mo dies without updating his nominated beneficiaries.

 Man and woman sitting together talking